wgwhitecoding/CanDo/README.md

 Users are invited to:

-- Create and manage boards: Organize tasks into different boards tailored to specific projects or workflows.
+- manage board: Organize tasks into different columns tailored to specific projects or workflows.
 - Customize columns: Define and edit columns within each board to represent different stages of task progress.
 - Manage tasks: Add, edit, prioritize, and delete tasks within columns to keep track of work items.
-- Personalize profiles: Update profile information including profile pictures, background images, and bios.
+- Personalize profiles: Update profile information including profile pictures, background images, and bio.
 - Search and track history: Utilize the search functionality to quickly find tasks and maintain a history of recent searches.
 - Receive notifications: Stay informed with task update notifications to keep track of progress and changes.
 - Archive completed tasks: Archive tasks that are completed to maintain a clean and focused board view.